Swiftaff/editaur/README.md

     -   `` [US-Keyboard] [abcdefghijklmnopqrstuvwxyz] [`] [1234567890] [-=] [[]] [;'] [,./] ``
 -   [x] ✅ Shift-typing a character from these keys will insert it at the cursor and move cursor on 1 character
     -   `[US-Keyboard] [ABCDEFGHIJKLMNOPQRSTUVWXYZ] [~] [!@#$%^&*()] [_+] [{}] [:"] [<>?]`
+-   [x] ✅ Capslock should capitalise text

 ## Things editaur needs to do to get to "table-stakes" for a basic text editor:

--   [ ] Capslock should capitalise text
 -   [ ] if a cursor update takes cursor offscreen, as in hitting return at end of page - scroll to cursor
 -   [ ] shift-tabbing while a single or multiline select is active, will outdent the line by removing up to 4 spaces from the start of the line(s)
 -   [ ] Undo once